signalfx/splunk-extension-wrapper/docs/README.md

 ### Dimensions

-The list of all dimensions associated with the metrics reported by the Splunk Extension for AWS Lambda:
+The list of all dimensions associated with the metrics reported by the Splunk Lambda Extension:

 |Dimension name|Description|
 |---|---|